Schinzel/wise-crowd-data-generator/doc/code_standards/code_standards_ais.md

 - Extensively use interfaces to define clear contracts and decouple components.
 - Since AI might implement functions differently than expected, well-defined interfaces with clear input/output requirements ensure architectural boundaries remain intact regardless of implementation details.
+- **Clean imports**: Always remove unused imports before completing a task
+- **Verify imports**: Check that every import statement is actually used in the code

 ## Interface Design
 Every public interface or abstract class defining a significant unit of behavior must have a comprehensive contract